How to Make Your Next Job Change a Success

 Sounds like a no-brainer, right?
-Taking your current role seriously, doing your work enthusiastically, and thoroughly, will all improve your chances of being visible in your company (more on that below).
-Plus, if you are engaged with your work, and do it passionately, you’ll have lots of meaningful anecdotes to share during subsequent job interviews.
-You won’t be searching for examples of successful projects and relationships with team members.
+Taking your current role seriously and doing your work enthusiastically and thoroughly will improve your chances of being visible in your company.
+(More on that below.)
+Plus, if you are engaged with your work and do it passionately, you’ll have lots of meaningful anecdotes to share during job interviews instead of racking your brain for examples of successful projects and relationships with team members.

 7. Make Sure People Know When You Get Things Done

-OK, this is a delicate line.
-Nobody likes a braggart, after all.
-So you shouldn’t boast about your accomplishments.
+Okay, this is a delicate line.
+Nobody likes a braggart, so you shouldn’t boast about your accomplishments.
 But you also shouldn’t be so modest that no one realizes that you did something meaningful or instrumental.

 One way to get your accomplishments acknowledged: Let your manager do the heavy lifting for you.

 The reason you want people to be well aware of what you’re getting done at work is so that you’ll be remembered by colleagues and seen in a positive light.
-This will make them feel comfortable serving as a reference and also referring you for positions.
+This will make them feel comfortable serving as a reference and also referring you for positions in the future.